-More generally, one says that the number of moduli is finite when a finite number of numerical invariants can be prescribed independently of each other and this number is maximal, in that any additional numerical invariant will not independently vary with respect to the others.
-Otherwise we say the number of moduli is infinite.
+More generally, one says that the number of moduli is finite (respectively infinite) when a finite (respectively any finite) number of numerical invariants can be prescribed independently of each other.

-In some contexts one might be interested in studying topological invariants in continuous families of homeomorphisms or diffeomorphisms, but since the Palis invariant is made out of smooth data, we will only consider $C^1$ families of $C^k$ -diffeomorphisms with $k \ge 1$ , so that at least the maps and their derivatives each vary continuously.
+In some contexts one might be interested in studying topological invariants in continuous families of homeomorphisms or diffeomorphisms, but since the Palis invariant is made out of smooth data, we will only consider $C^1$ -families of $C^k$ -diffeomorphisms with $k \geq 1$ , so that at least the maps and their derivatives each vary continuously.
 Accordingly, the number of moduli of a map, if finite, is the minimal number of parameters needed to get representatives of all the topological types (i.e., the classes of topological conjugacy) in a $C^1$ -neighborhood of the map.
 If the number of moduli is infinite, one needs infinitely many parameters, or one can also say that no $C^1$ -family depending on finitely many parameters will contain all the topological types existing in any $C^1$ -neighborhood of the map.